xani-dev/node-quiz/README.md

 ## Style Guide
-In addition to the functionality, we are going to start assessing the readability and best practices of your code by testing it with a custom style linter.
+In addition to the functionality, we are going to start assessing the readability and best practices of your code by testing it with a custom linter configuration.
 The following rules should be adhered to as closely as possible:

 - [ ] Indentation set to 2 **spaces** (not tabs)
 - [ ] Prefer single quotes to double quotes for strings